A lower bound on the analytic log-canonical threshold over local fields of positive characteristic: Introduction

 Let $F$ be a non-Archimedean local field of arbitrary characteristic, with ring of integers $\mathcal{O}_{F}$, residue cardinality $q_{F}$, and absolute value $|\cdot|_{F}.$ Let $X$ be an $F$-analytic manifold of dimension $n$.
 Let $(U_{\alpha}\subset X,\psi_{\alpha}:U_{\alpha}\to F^{n})_{\alpha\in\mathcal{I}}$ be an atlas, and fix a Haar measure $\mu_{F^{n}}$ on $F^{n}$ such that the volume of $\mathcal{O}_{F}^{n}$ is $1$.
 Let $C^{\infty}(X)$ be the space of smooth (i.e.~locally constant) functions on $X$, and let $C_{c}^{\infty}(X)$ be the subspace of smooth compactly supported functions.
 Let $\mathcal{M}^{\infty}(X)$ be the space of smooth measures on $X$, i.e.~measures such that each $(\psi_{\alpha})_{*}(\mu|_{U_{\alpha}})$ has a locally constant density with respect to the Haar measure on $F^{n}$.
 Let $\mathcal{M}_{c}^{\infty}(X)$ be the subspace of compactly supported smooth measures.

-In this Appendix we study the following invariant: \begin{defn}[see e.g.~\cite{Kol,Mus12}, for $F=\C$] Let $X$ be an $F$-analytic manifold, let $x_{0}\in X$ and let $f_{1},\ldots,f_{r}:X\to F$ be $F$-analytic functions generating a non-zero ideal $J$ (in the ring of $F$-analytic functions on $X$).
+In this note we study the following invariant: \begin{defn}[see e.g.~\cite{Kol,Mus12}, for $F=\C$] Let $X$ be an $F$-analytic manifold, let $x_{0}\in X$ and let $J$ be an ideal in the ring of $F$-analytic functions on $X$.
+Suppose that the germ $J_{x_{0}}$ at $x_{0}$ is non-zero, and is generated by the germs of $F$-analytic functions $f_{1},\ldots,f_{r}:V\to F$, defined on some open neighborhood $V$ of $x_{0}$.
 We define the $F$\textit{-analytic log-canonical threshold} of $J$ at $x_{0}$ by